Grossmont High School: Campus

 The school's "Old Main" building was constructed in 1922 and was used for decades as a teaching space before being converted to district offices.
 The campus has slowly expanded over the past 80+ years to include thirteen additional permanent instructional, athletic, and administrative buildings.
 Notable among these is the “Old Gym” which was built in the 1930s by the Civilian Conservation Corps.
 Recent plans to demolish this gymnasium were tabled after considerable negative community response.

 Grossmont is directly in between the cities of La Mesa and El Cajon, with a large majority of students being from both areas.
 It is located close to regional Harry Griffen Park.
 The majority of the student body is from the La Mesa area.

 Prop H Construction on the Grossmont High School campus began summer of 2005.
 The corridors are in the process of being remodeled.
 So far the 800, 700, and 500 buildings have been re-modeled and the construction crews are going in reverse order by the building number, 800 first and 100 last.
 600 will not be re-modeled as it was re-modeled in 1995, along with the Old Gym.
 The 400 building or the Old Main building was shut down.
 Whether the district will re-model this building or demolish it is yet to be decided.

 Proposition U was passed during the 2008 election by an overwhelming majority.
 Construction and renovation on the campus will continue.

-Future construction
+School museum

-Construction of multiple new buildings is currently underway on the campus, including a school museum and a lunch cafeteria.
+In 2008, the Grossmont High School Museum opened in the old book room storage room in the Math Building.
+It has since moved to a larger space on the east side of campus.
+The museum features a "Hall of Honor" highlighting notable staff, educators, and school alumni.